oalders/go-for-perl-hackers/README.md

 `let g:go_fmt_command = "goimports"`

-Lastly, if your editor is set up to display tabs, you may want to disable that for Go files.
+If your editor is set up to display tabs visually, you may want to disable that for Go files.

 ```
 autocmd FileType go setlocal nolist